Vietnam.vn - Nền tảng quảng bá Việt Nam

 Four major mines

 Despite being just steps away from a busy highway, Google Street View shows it completely hidden from view by passersby.
-A second source told Forbes that the ground had been filled in along the stretch to provide additional cover for the area.
+A second source told Forbes that the ground had been filled in along the stretch of road to provide additional cover for the area.

 The second mine is near Trongsa, a town east of Thimphu and the ancestral home of the current Wangchuck dynasty.
 The third facility is in the heavily forested Dagana district, near a secondary school for rural children.